F1rst-Unicorn/cinit/doc/README.md

 If the dependencies form a cycle, this is reported before any process is started and cinit terminates.

+## Advanced Features

+### Merging configuration

+Each program is identified by a name.
+Several programs containing the same name will be merged into a single program configuration.
+This is especially useful if cinit is configured to read the configuration from a directory.
+The fields which are allowed in more than only one place are listed below.
+All other fields are only permitted in one location.

+#### `env`

+All list entries will be merged into a single list.
+The order of the sublists is not defined.
+The order of entries within one list will be preserved.
+This has some implications:

+* When specifying duplicate keys, the value is taken from one of the duplicates but it's not defined, which one.

+* When using a key from one location in the template of a different key, the result can be either the template without variable substitution or a successful substitution.
+It is not guaranteed to be consistent.

+#### `before` and `after`

+All list entries will be merged into a single list.
+The dependencies will be treated according to this merged list.
+Duplicates are handled by cinit.

+#### `capabilities`

+All list entries will be merged into a single list.
+Capabilities will be granted according to this merged list.
+Duplicates are handled by cinit.

+#### `args`

+All list entries will be merged into a single list.
+The list from the location containing a `path` entry is always put first.
+Apart from that there are no guarantees on the order of the lists.
+The order of entries within one sublist will be preserved.
+Arguments can use environment variables from any location specifying environment variables.
+The same implications about duplicate environment variables as in `env` do apply.

+#### `type`

+Setting a type other than `oneshot` is only allowed in the list entry which also contains the `path` (the so called primary list entry).
+If the primary is set to a different value than `oneshot` it is not possible to change it from a different list entry.

+#### `pty`

+The logical disjunction of all flags is computed, with `false` as the default if none is given.

 ## Usage

 ```text